• Skip to primary navigation

 A close up shot of Hot and Sour Soup

-Thanks to the contrasting flavors and delicious veggies, this is one of my favorite soups to date!
-I had such a great time creating this recipe for you all and I hope you enjoy it too.
+Thanks to the contrasting flavors and textures, it's one of my favorite soups!
+I had so much fun developing a recipe for this, and I hope you enjoy it.

 Ingredients & Substitutes